 DSLR photographers tend to be brand loyal.
+And always looking for the best point and shoot digital camera.
 Ask a room filled with photographers which DSLR brand they prefer, and you’ll almost certainly start a passionate argument between Canon and Nikon loyalists.
 But make no mistake, Pentax DSLR owners deserve to have a voice in the discussion.
 Advanced Pentax cameras provide a lot of the same great features as Canon and Nikon models, as my Pentax K-S2 DSLR review shows.

 The Pentax K-S2 camera does a nice job of mixing automatic and manual control settings, allowing this model to work well as a best DSLR camera for beginners.
 Its easy to use features will allow you to have success initially with the camera, and then as your photography skills improve, you can take advantage of the manual control features.